What is I Have Seen

 and wept for those who could not weep.

-18. I've seen a man who dreamed a dream
+They never had the time. - I've seen a man who dreamed a dream

 that all mankind could share,